truffls/coding-challenge-message-templates/src/services/README.md

 ### `updateTemplate`

 > Updates the existing template identified by the given ID.
-The properties of an template are optional for updating.
+The properties of a template are optional for updating.
 New properties will be merged into the set of properties.

 **Arguments:**

 * `id`: `number`
 * `data`: `Object`

   ```json5
     {
         "title": string,        // string – optional